-Fight the fees.
 You can challenge some fees on a case-by-case basis.
-I’ve seen people with mobility issues convince an airline to provide them with a roomier seat.
+My advocacy team and I have seen people with mobility issues convince an airline to provide them with a roomier seat.
 And I’ve talked my way out of pricey wireless fees.
 A polite visit to the front desk or check-in counter is often all that it takes.

-Complain to the right people.
+This ultimate guide to solving a consumer problem can really help you to avoid unnecessary hassles in the future.
 Your elected representative needs to hear from you.
 They have the power to rein in travel companies when they misrepresent their products and force you to pay extra for something that should have been included.